 Seattle University's Master of Arts in Couples & Family Therapy program prepares effective, competent couples and family therapists.
 Our graduates integrate clinical education and practice with theological studies and spiritual formation.

-Students graduate equipped to be couples and family therapists in both traditional therapy and milieu settings or in a broad array of professional applications (e.g., educators, consultants, and coaches).
-Graduates contribute to the field of couples and family therapy by seeing clients, joining professional organizations, volunteering in the community, and advocating for justice.
+Students graduate equipped to be couples and family therapists in both traditional therapy and milieu settings or in a broad array of professional applications (e.g., educators, consultants, coaches).
+Graduates contribute to the field of couples and family therapy by seeing clients, joining professional organizations (AAMFT, WAMFT), volunteering in the community, and advocating for justice.

 Unlike dual degree programs, our program intentionally integrates spirituality and best-practice clinical services.
 Students synthesize knowledge of clinical therapy competencies with how clients’ faith traditions inform their functioning and relationships.
 Throughout the program, students are required to demonstrate practical skills in this spiritually-infused model.
 For example, in STMC 5720's course "Assessment and Diagnosis," students learn the tools of spiritual assessment to accompany their clinical assessment skills.
-In the couples therapy course (SMTC 5530), students present on various faith traditions in order to consider how beliefs influence relationships.
-The clinical sequence courses are dedicated to the formation of students’ spiritually-integrated, therapeutic identity.
-For additional curricular information, please speak with an academic advisor.
+In the course, "Integrating Systemic and Spiritual Approaches to Couples Therapy" (SMTC 5530), students present on various faith traditions in order to consider how beliefs and relationships reciprocally influence one another.
+The clinical sequence courses (STMC 5550 - STMC 5600) are dedicated to the formation of students’ spiritually-integrated, therapeutic identity.
+For additional curricular information, see Degree Requirements or speak with an academic advisor.

 Check out this video for our MA in Couples & Family Therapy—formerly the MA in Relationship & Pastoral Therapy

-The clinical sequence provides basic experience and training in relationship and pastoral therapy: couples and family therapy.
+The clinical sequence provides basic experience and training in spiritually-integrated couples and family therapy.
 Students will be at a clinical site 14-18 hours per week as they advance through six quarters of training.
 In addition to face-to-face client contact and other onsite clinical work, students will meet at least one hour a week in individual supervision.
-In addition to the onsite experience, students participate in weekly three-hour faculty-led group supervision.
+In addition to the onsite experience, students participate in weekly three-hour faculty-led group supervision with an AAMFT Approved Supervisor.
 In order to demonstrate clinical readiness, students are required to pass prerequisite classes and must receive passing grades on their clinical skills’ rubrics.
 Required clinical orientations provide instruction and resources regarding site placement and clinical expectations (handbook provided).
 While some of our course offerings are during evenings and weekends, students will need to be available for classes and clinical work during some daytime hours.
-A few examples of where students have engaged this clinical sequence are the following: Asian Counseling & Referral Service, Catholic Community Services, Community Counseling Institute (CCI), Compass Health, Family Life Center / Joint Base Lewis-McChord, Kent Youth and Family Services, Pioneer Counseling Services, Sound Mental Health (King County) and Valley Cities Counseling & Consultation.
+The following are a few examples of community partners where students have interned: Catholic Community Services, Navos, Pathways Mental Health, Pioneer Counseling Services, Sound Mental Health (King County) and Valley Cities Counseling & Consultation.